tmpfs/trucks/packages/trucks-compiler/README.md

 #### Compiler State

-The `state` argument passed to plugin functions and closures represents the current state of the comiler and includes many important properties and methods.
+The `state` argument passed to plugin functions and closures represents the current state of the compiler and includes many important properties and methods.

-##### Computer Options
+##### Computed Options

 Use the `options` property to access the computed compiler options: